 By raising funds for the Muscular Dystrophy Campaign, you are supporting our work to find treatments and ultimately cures for muscular dystrophy and related conditions and to make a real difference for people affected by them in the UK.
 There can be a real bespoke element to how your funds can be spent, and this is one of the exciting parts about becoming a Family Fund – see some of the live examples by searching through our existing Family Funds.

 For more information about setting up or supporting a Family Fund, please contact your local Volunteer Fundraising Manager.

-Use the filters (right) to search Family Funds in your area or by condition, or view all Family Funds.
+Use the filters on the right hand side to search Family Funds by area or by condition or you can view all Family Funds.

 - Abbi's campaign - one in a million Gary and Sarah Bennett, whose daughter, Abbi, has Ullrich congenital muscular dystrophy, started a fundraising committee which they called Abbi's campaign - one in a million.

 - Adam's Fund Adam’s Fund is a family fund set up by Toni and Phil for their eight-year-old son Adam, who has Duchenne muscular dystrophy.

 - Alfie's Fund Rachel and Sam Yates set up Alfie’s Fund for their son Alfie, who was diagnosed with Duchenne muscular dystrophy in 2009 when he was three years old.
 They hope to raise as much money as possible to fund research into potential treatments.